EvanGCowan/azure-network-protocols/README.md

 <img width="1603" alt="Screenshot 2023-08-22 at 10 24 53 AM" src="https://github.com/EvanGCowan/azure-network-protocols/assets/142631599/3efa42e8-f6dc-4c8f-b6f1-40dffc1585b7">
 </p>
 <p>
-NETWORK FILE SHARES AND PERMISSIONS
+NETWORK FILE SHARES & PERMISSIONS
+Begining with this screenshot, I will create some sample file shares with various permissions.
+I will then attempt to access those file shares as a normal user.
+You will be able to observe examples of how permissions limit access.

-Connect/log into Client-1 as a normal user (mydomain\<someuser>)
+In this screenshot, I log into the client device as a random normal user that I had created using script in Powershell.

 </p>
 <br />